hmahara/paktani/README.md

 # paktani
 Agriculture application concern.

-Collection of information and service those are usefull for agriculture
+Collection of information and services those are usefull for agriculture.